junedSI/powerBI_report_exporter/README.md

 - Ensure that the access token used has the appropriate permissions for exporting reports.
 - Make sure the access token is valid and not expired during the export process.

-## Usage

-1. Set the required parameters in the script.
-2. Run the script to export the Power BI report.